looooongChen/tfAugmentor/README.md

 		...
 ```

-- signature: a nested tuple of string, representing the structure of the dataset to be processesd e.g. ('image', 'segmentation')
+- signature: a nested tuple of string, representing the structure of the dataset to be processesd e.g. ('image', 'segmentation') or keys of a dictionary, if your dataset is in a python dictionary form
 - image, label: only the items in these two lists will be augmented, segmentation masks should be put in the label list so that the labels will kept valid

 ### simple example